 If you miss the March 1 deadline, you can still complete your FAFSA at any time PRIOR to your last day of classes during the academic year to be considered for federal aid.

 Can I still apply for financial aid if I have not completed my taxes?

 Yes, you may complete the FAFSA using estimated income information.
 You can make corrections to your FAFSA once you have filed your tax return.

 I have completed my FAFSA, what happens next?

-I have received my electronic Award Letter.
+I have received my Financial Aid Award Notification.
 What is my next step?

 Information is subject to change without notice due to changes in federal, state and/or institutional rules and regulations.
 Students must complete a FAFSA every year.
 Students must be making satisfactory academic progress to continue to receive financial aid.

 Last updated: November 03, 2015 4:25 pm EST